Volunteering

 Work assignments with refuge maintenance could include mowing, trimming, trail work, sign maintenance, light carpentry, trash collection and pickup.
 Biological work could include collecting water quality measurements, mapping and treating invasive plant species, and assisting with refuge biological projects.
 Less frequent assignments may include greeting visitors, answering questions, presenting/assisting with educational programs, restocking brochures across the refuge and occasionally assisting in the visitor center.

-All applicants must have a valid driver’s license and had it for at least one year.
+All applicants must possess a valid driver’s license and have maintained it for at least one year.

-General refuge internships run from mid-May through mid-August.
 Interns will work independently or with refuge staff or volunteers.
-Interns typically work 40 hour weeks; weekend work may be required.
+Interns typically work 40h weeks; weekend work may be required.

 Mattamuskeet National Wildlife Refuge is a remote and rural site.
 Interns stay in refuge housing with moderately fast internet and a full kitchen.